450 Degrees Celsius To Fahrenheit

 Q1: Why are there different temperature scales?

 A1: Different scales evolved historically due to varying needs and preferences.
-The Celsius scale is based on the metric system and is scientifically preferred for its simplicity and logical reference points.
+That's why the Celsius scale is based on the metric system and is scientifically preferred for its simplicity and logical reference points.
 Fahrenheit, while less intuitive, remains in use in some regions due to historical reasons.

 Q2: Are there other temperature scales?